Strategic Intervention

 Ontology

 Reality is process, not substance.
-There are no static objects—only causal structures in continuous transformation.
-Every "thing" is a snapshot of a process.
+There are no static objects — only processes that cohere, decohere, stabilize, and leave residuals.
+Every "thing" is a local coherence maximum: a temporarily stable pattern within a larger field of interaction.
 Every property is a relation between processes.
+A process is never identical to its projection.
+The relational primitive is ♥ — distinct processes entering a shared coherence regime.
 The ontology is not assembled from parts; it is derived from a single axiom: all that exists is process, and all process co-generates.

 FOUNDATIONAL